openslide/openslide-python/doc/index.rst

 The :mod:`openslide` module provides attributes containing the names of some commonly-used OpenSlide properties.

-.. data:: PROPERTY_NAME_COMMENT

-   The name of the property containing a slide's comment, if any.

-.. data:: PROPERTY_NAME_VENDOR

-   The name of the property containing an identification of the vendor.

-.. data:: PROPERTY_NAME_QUICKHASH1

-   The name of the property containing the "quickhash-1" sum.

 .. data:: PROPERTY_NAME_BACKGROUND_COLOR

    The name of the property containing a slide's background color, if any.
    It is represented as an RGB hex triplet.

-.. data:: PROPERTY_NAME_OBJECTIVE_POWER

-   The name of the property containing a slide's objective power, if known.

-.. data:: PROPERTY_NAME_MPP_X
+.. data:: PROPERTY_NAME_BOUNDS_HEIGHT

-   The name of the property containing the number of microns per pixel in the X dimension of level 0, if known.
+   The name of the property containing the height of the rectangle bounding the non-empty region of the slide, if available.

-.. data:: PROPERTY_NAME_MPP_Y
+.. data:: PROPERTY_NAME_BOUNDS_WIDTH

-   The name of the property containing the number of microns per pixel in the Y dimension of level 0, if known.
+   The name of the property containing the width of the rectangle bounding the non-empty region of the slide, if available.

 .. data:: PROPERTY_NAME_BOUNDS_X